contao/docs/docs/dev/reference/services.md

 {{< version "4.13" >}}

-The `contao.cache.entity_tags` service helps you tag responses and invalidate cache tags based on entity and model classes and instances.
+The `contao.cache.entity_tags` (`Contao\CoreBundle\Cache\EntityCacheTags`) service helps you tag responses and invalidate cache tags based on entity and model classes and instances.
 Contao uses a naming convention for database related tags: A tag `contao.db.tl_content.5` targets the content element with the ID 5, while `contao.db.tl_content` would target *all* content elements.

-#### Tagging
+### Tagging

-Instead of composing this tags yourself, let the service handle this for you by passing in class names or entity/model instances into one of its `tagWith()` methods:
+Instead of composing these tags yourself, let the service handle this for you by passing in class names or entity/model instances into one of its `tagWith()` methods:

 ```php